robustness-gym/summvis/README.md

 2. Start SummVis: `streamlit run summvis.py`
 3. Select your jsonl file from the `File` dropdown at the top of the interface.

+Note: To avoid additional text cleaning that may remove newlines, etc., use `streamlit run summvis.py -- --no_clean`

 #### Option 2: Preprocess jsonl file (recommended)

 You may run `preprocessing.py` to precompute all data required in the interface (running `spaCy`, lexical and semantic